Working with IP ranges and tags

 - To use these built-in tags as part of a search, refer to their ID in the Cloud App Security API documentation.

 Built-in IP address tags and custom IP tags are considered hierarchically, with custom IP tags taking precedence over built-in IP tags.
-For instance, if an IP address is tagged as Risky based on threat intelligence, but there is a custom IP tag that identifies it as Corporate the custom category and tags will take precedence.
+For instance, if an IP address is tagged as Risky based on threat intelligence, but there is a custom IP tag that identifies it as Corporate the custom category and tags take precedence.

 Name your IP range.
-The name will not appear in the activities log, it is only used to manage your IP range.
+The name does not appear in the activities log, it is only used to manage your IP range.

 To include the IP range in an IP category, select a category from the drop-down menu.

 Enter the IP address range you wish to configure and then click on the "+" button.
 You can add as many IP addresses and subnets as you want using network prefix notation (also known as CIDR notation), for example 192.168.1.0/32.

-IP categories are used to easily recognize activities from interesting IP addresses.
-The categories are available in the portal yet require user configuration to determine which IP addresses are included in each category, except for the "Risky" category which includes two IP tags - Anonymous proxy and Tor.
+Categories are used to easily recognize activities from interesting IP addresses.
+The categories are available in the portal yet require user configuration to determine which IP addresses are included in each category, except for the "Risky" category, which includes two IP tags - Anonymous proxy and Tor.

 The following IP categories are available:

 Administrative: these should be all the IP addresses of your admins.

 Cloud provider: these should be the IP addresses used by your cloud provider.

 Corporate: these should be all the IP addresses of your internal network, your branch offices, and your Wi-Fi roaming addresses.

 Risky: these should be any IP addresses that you consider risky.
 They can include suspicious IP addresses you've seen in the past, IP addresses in your competitors' networks, etc.

 VPN: these should be any IP addresses you use for remote workers.